 Fee schedules are posted in each child care centre.
 Fees are to be paid in advance (either weekly, bi-weekly or monthly).
-For your convenience you can pay by cheque, cash or debit.
+For your convenience you can pay by cheque, cash, debit or via e-transfer to childcarepayments@durham.ca.
+Please ensure you include the name of your Child Care Centre as well as your child's first and last name in the e-transfer.
 Non-sufficient fund (NSF) fees are charged for returned cheques.
 Receipts are issued immediately for all cash payments.
 Monthly invoices from the Region of Durham's Finance Department are mailed to you.